What Is Pirated Software, and Can You Really Get in Trouble Using It?

 Online piracy

 Online piracy has increased dramatically as internet speeds, peer-to-peer torrenting, file sharing, and storage solutions have improved.
-There are endless sites offering cracked commercial software, which has been modified to eliminate the protection code embedded by the manufacturers.
+Endless sites are offering cracked commercial software, which has been modified to eliminate the protection code embedded by the manufacturers.

 Renting

 Renting piracy is exactly like what it sounds.
-Someone who owns the software license rents you the use of it for a short period of time.
+Someone who owns the software license rents you the use of it for a short period.
 This can happen with software programs like Adobe Suite for photo or video editing or specialized software like Final Draft for script writing.

 Instead of renting, there are free and legal types of software for people who may not be able to afford the brand-name version.